-Scott (he/him) is a driven museum leader who is passionate to see museums stewarding people and the planet.
-Scott is the Executive Director of the Minnesota Maritime Art Museum (MMAM) in Winona, MN.
-As Vice-Chair of Minnesota Association of Museums and then Director of Museum Experience at Minnesota’s first LEED-Gold Certified museum, the American Swedish Institute (Minneapolis, MN) Scott led a state-wide effort to encourage museum leaders and practitioners to better understand their role in fostering healthier communities, including the natural communities we operate from.
-Scott is currently the executive director of the Minnesota Marine Art Museum (Winona, MN), a destination museum rooted in community committed to being a mentor and leader in creating sustainable and resilient futures.
+Scott Pollock is a driven museum leader who is passionate to see museums stewarding people and the planet.
+As Vice-Chair of Minnesota Association of Museums and then Director of Museum Experience at the American Swedish Institute (Minneapolis, MN), Minnesota’s first LEED-Gold Certified museum, Scott led a state-wide effort to encourage museum leaders and practitioners to better understand their role in fostering healthier communities, including the natural communities we operate from.
+Scott is currently the Executive Director of the Minnesota Marine Art Museum (Winona, MN), a destination museum rooted in community and committed to being a mentor and leader in creating sustainable and resilient futures.

-As a consultant, Laura Roberts works with cultural nonprofits on strategic planning, assessment, staff and board training, and organizational development.
-She was executive director of the New England Museum Association and director of education at three history museums in New England.
-Laura is the chair of the board of Central Square Theater in Cambridge, MA, on the board of History Cambridge, and is the former chair of the Tufts Art Gallery advisory board and MassHumanities.
-Laura teaches museum management at Harvard University and holds an M.B.A. from Boston University and an M.A. from the Cooperstown Graduate Program.
+Laura Roberts works as a consultant with cultural nonprofits on strategic planning, assessment, staff and board training, and organizational development.
+In addition to her consultancy, Laura teaches museum management at Harvard University.
+She was Executive Director of the New England Museum Association and Director of Education at three history museums in New England.
+Laura is the Chair of the Board of Central Square Theater in Cambridge, MA, on the board of History Cambridge, and is the former chair of the Tufts Art Gallery advisory board and MassHumanities.
+She holds her MBA in Public and Nonprofit Management from Boston University and her MA in History Museum Studies from the Cooperstown Graduate Program.

 Secretary, Charles Walbridge (he/him)